 In keeping with the College of Health Profession's vision, the Center of Excellence for Advancing Leadership, Partnerships and Scholarship (ALPS) is dedicated to supporting the academic mission of the School through external funding, facilitation of faculty scholarship, student opportunities, partnerships, and leadership development.
 The Center of Excellence provides opportunities for faculty to develop their scholarship in education, research and practice through a variety of partnerships at the local, national and international levels, and access to internal and external funding.
 The Center of Excellence facilitates student-centered learning experiences that further enhance the high-quality professional education of College of Health Professions students to prepare them to embrace the professional challenges in health care in the 21st century.
 Graduate assistantships and information about sources of financial support for students are available through the Center of Excellence.
-Additional information about the Center of Excellence may be found at https://www.pace.edu/college-healthprofessions/academics/centers/center-of-excellence
+Additional information about the Center of Excellence may be found online.